EISHU92/gamesport/README.md

 \n$ sudo ppil --ins-down gamesport
 Or download this program and type on the gamesport directory:
-\n$ sudo pil install /path/to/the/game/gamesport.tar By EISHU
+\n$ sudo pil install /path/to/the/game/gamesport.tar The releases of this pack maybe be more big, every release had the depends of zsnes and gengs-gs, are libs By EISHU